From the Field

 Reed Slattery, World Vision’s National Director of U.S. Programs, called this disaster one of the most devastating to hit the U.S. “We know the road to recovery is long, and World Vision will continue to stand with the communities affected by Hurricane Helene.
 We are committed to offering support, compassion, and resources to help impacted families recover.”

-He shared how critical partnerships with local churches, like St. John Baptist Church in Arden, North Carolina, have brought timely relief to those affected.
-Pastor Gwen Jones from St. John Baptist Church expressed her gratitude, calling World Vision’s response “an answer to prayer.”
+Pastor Gwen Jones from St. John Baptist Church called World Vision’s response “an answer to prayer.”

-Long after other organizations have often left, we stay by these communities’ sides, dedicated to helping them rebuild and restore their lives with dignity and hope.
+Long after other organizations have often left, we will continue to stand by these communities, dedicated to helping them rebuild and restore their lives with dignity and hope.

 Hands rest on the back of a woman wearing a black T-shirt in a gesture of support during prayer.